Alaphilippe 'ready for Alps' as Tour tension mounts

 Alaphilippe has four riders within two minutes 02sec of his advantage as the Tour goes into three huge Alpine stages with defending champion Geraint Thomas at 1min 35 sec behind him in one of the most open races in years.

-"It was a peaceful day, it did me good, we reserved energy in this dreadful heat," said Alaphilippe.
+"It was a peaceful day, it did me good, we reserved energy in this dreadful heat," said Alaphilippe after a stage raced in temperatures of up to 40 degrees in some parts.

 "I'm ready for the Alps," added the 27-year-old former soldier.

-"But I need to detach myself from all this going on around me," he said.
+"But I need to detach myself from all this going on around me.

-"My legs are tired, but in my mind I have never felt better," he added.
+"My legs are tired, but in my mind I have never felt better."

 - 'At last the Alps' -

-"We all said he'd lose the lead in the Pyrenees, but here we are with just three stages remaining and he's still there," said Team Ineos' Colombian.
+"We all said he'd lose the lead in the Pyrenees, but here we are with just three stages remaining and he's still there," said the Colombian.

 "Hats off to him, he's the one in the lead and he looks strong.
 But at last we are in the Alps," said impressive climber Bernal, the youngest man in the race.